 It’s a good idea to carry with your supplies to start a fire should you need one.
 We like to carry a disposable butane lighter, but it’s also possible to carry sturdy waterproof matches in a container.
 It’s also a good idea if you’re in wet conditions to carry some kindling that can be used to start.

-A knife or multi tool is really helpful for just about anything, and could really get you out a pickle in the wilderness if need be.
+A knife or multi-tool is really helpful for just about anything, and could really get you, someone, out of a bad situation.
+It’s a great hiking gift addition!

 During peak summer the mosquitos are out to play and can really ruin a fun night around the campfire.
-May be worth putting a small bottle on your hiking packing list.
+It may be worth putting a small bottle on your hiking packing list.

 Backpacking Essentials: Extras

 Get Cairn is a hiking subscription service I just found out about.
 Like subscription makeup boxes, or monthly dog presents Get Cairn delivers hiking goods right to your door monthly!
-It’s a great gift for outdoor lovers or for yourself who wants to be surprised with new outdoor goodies every month.
+It’s a great gift for outdoor lovers who want to be surprised with new outdoor goodies every month.

 Last month we got a rechargeable flashlight and delicious hiking snacks, I’m eagerly awaiting our next box!